gorda/istio.io/content/en/blog/2018/egress-https/index.md

 In the next section you will configure TLS origination for accessing an external web service.

-## Bookinfo with TLS origination to a Google Books web service
+## Bookinfo with TLS origination to a Google Books web service{#Bookinfo-with-TLS-origination-to-a-google-books-web-service}

 1. Deploy a version of _details v2_ that sends an HTTP request to [Google Books APIs](https://developers.google.com/books/docs/v1/getting_started).
 The `DO_NOT_ENCRYPT` variable